-This page is intended to provide students and parents with information on some of the scholarships and bursaries that are available.
+This page is intended to provide students and parents with information on scholarships and bursaries that are available.
 No list of scholarships could possibly be complete.
 Treat this information as a starting point, not as a final destination.

 - Student Aid - Student Loans and Information